SergioFernandezDiz/Visualization-Report/README.md

 The research focuses on answering the following questions:
 - What are the primary causes of traffic congestion in Ticino, and how have these causes evolved over time?
 - How does traffic fluctuate throughout the year, and how is it affected during holiday periods?
-- How have traffic trends in Ticino evolved over the past several decades?
+- How have traffic trends in Ticino and Switzerland evolved over the past several decades and what are the worse places?

 ### 1.3 Target Readers